ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part3.md

 console.assert(g?.isInjective);
 ```

 Let us point out that these are just example verifications.
-Our TypeScript code cannot give us general proof that the map `Z/nZ ----> G` that we defined is a homomorphism for every group `G` and every element inside it.
+Our TypeScript code cannot give us general proof that the map `Z/nZ ----> G` that we defined is a homomorphism, for every group `G` and every element inside it.
 For this, a bit of mathematics is necessary.

 ## Conclusion

-For me, the highlight of this part was the isomorphism between the symmetric group and the general linear group.
-It is very cool to see that (a) it can be defined in a very formal and still concrete way, (b) the verification that it is, indeed, an isomorphism can be done by JavaScript.
+For me, the highlight of this part was the isomorphism between the symmetric group `S_3` and the general linear group `GL_2(F_2)`.
+It is very interesting to see that (a) it can be defined in a very formal and still concrete way, (b) the verification of the isomorphism property can be done by JavaScript.

-By now, it should be more or less clear all topics of finite group theory can be carried out within the system presented here.
+By now, it should be more or less clear that all topics of finite group theory can be carried out within the system presented here.
 It could eventually become a proper library for group theory.

-I will not pursue this (as already mentioned in Part 1, there are better alternatives already available) and instead would like to finish this series with the next part, which will cover two very important topics in basic group theory: direct products and subgroups.
+However, I will not pursue this (as already mentioned in Part 1, there are better alternatives already available), and instead would like to finish this series with two very basic albeit important topics in group theory: direct products and subgroups.
+These will be covered in the next part.